LAMetskas/2022_STA/README.md

 IMOD_FrameAlignment.sh is a wrapper for the alignframes function in IMOD version 4.9.8 ctffind4_CorrectOutput.m is a Matlab R2017b script to detect and correct failures in outputs from ctffind4 v.
 4.1.13. novaCTF_runWBPandSIRT.sh is a wrapper for novaCTF, October 2017 updated release.
+Dynamo_BulkInputOfIMODModels.m is a Matlab R2017b script for Dynamo v 1.1.319, and inputs model2point outputs from IMOD 4.9.8.